Ward Austin Tribute Page

 WARD AUSTIN – SYDNEY DJ & CIVIL WAR COLLECTOR

 Ward (”Pally”) Austin Gargan was born on 2 January 1935, in Darlinghurst, Sydney.
 In 1960, as Ward Austin, he started as a radio Disc Jockey (DJ) for Katoomba’s 2KA.
 He moved to Sydney radio station 2UE (1960-64) then 2GB doing the late night program but he was later sacked for his outrageous (for conservative Sydney listeners) on-air behaviour.
 In 1964, he moved to Radio 2UW, where he hosted the afternoon program, playing Rock & Roll and Pop, particularly music by Australian artists.
 This soon made him Sydney’s top DJ and 2UW the top radio station in Sydney.
 He held this title from 1964 to 1969.
-In 1968, Ward married Irene Combe and the ACWRTQ is indebted to Irene for most of the information and illustrations used in this article.
+In 1968, Ward married Irene Combe and the ACWRTQ is indebted to Irene for her contribution to this website.

 Ward Austin was also a well-known American Civil War enthusiast.
 He was particularly interested in the South, so much so that he was sometimes known around Sydney as “Captain Confederacy”.
 His first trip to Civil War battlefields occurred in 1957, when he was just 21!
 He bought an antique Confederate kepi that was to always be his prize possession.
 The beginning of his rise as Sydney’s top DJ coincided with the 1961-1965 Centenary Commemorations of the Civil War in the USA.
 This only wet Ward’s appetite about the Civil War.